 Brunei Darussalam’s current Sultan, His Majesty Sultan Haji Hassanal Bolkiah Mu’izzaddin Waddaulah ibni Al-Marhum Sultan Haji Omar ‘Ali Saifuddien Sa’adul Khairi Waddien, Sultan and Yang Di-Pertuan of Brunei Darussalam is the country’s 29th ruler, a descendent of a royal lineage spanning over 600 years since 1405, when the first Sultan of Brunei, Sultan Muhammad Shah, ascended to the throne and founded a dynasty.
 This renders Brunei’s monarchy as the world’s oldest.

 Chinese, Javanese and local Brunei records have provided insight into Brunei’s early history, including the early days of the monarchy.
 It is believed that Sultan Muhammad Shah, also known as Awang Alak Betatar, introduced Islam to Brunei leading the nation to become the Islamic country that it is today.

 Brunei gained independence in 1984, attaining self-government from the UK.
 The country’s Golden Age commenced in the 16th Century, reaching eminence when Brunei’s power was recognised throughout Borneo, the Sulu Archipelago and the Southern Philippines.

-Brunei follows Malay Islamic Monarchy (MIB), dubbed the national philosophy, which stresses the significance of the Malay culture, Islamic religion and a country reigned by the monarchy to Brunei.
+Brunei follows Malay Islamic Monarchy (MIB), dubbed the national philosophy, which stresses the significance of the Malay culture, Islamic religion and a country reigned by the monarchy.
 Taught in schools, MIB aims to guide the citizens’ way of life and preserve Brunei’s national identity.